publisha/publisha.github.io/pages/multiplatform_at_home.md

 <hr />

-## Pushing your changes up to GitHub
+## Pushing your changes up to your GitHub repository

 Although you may not have finished your work on this, it may be wise to push your changes up to GitHub.